 View the changes, add comments, and submit a review.

-Of course, we did improve upon the GitHub experience in a couple of important ways.
-On GitHub you can only view the changes as a series of "diff hunks".
+Of course, we did improve upon the GitHub/GitLab experience in a couple of important ways.
+On GitHub and GitLab you can only view the changes as a series of "diff hunks".
 CodeStream provides that view as well, but if you'd prefer to see the changes in the context of the full file, and not just the lines that changed, you can use either List View or Tree View.
 Just select the code you want to comment on, and then click on the Comment button (or select Comment from the context menu).

 When commenting you can either add a single comment, or start a review.

-Another difference from GitHub is that CodeStream allows you to comment on lines of code that haven't changed.
+Another difference is that CodeStream allows you to comment on lines of code that haven't changed.
 You can select ANY lines of code in the diff, and not just those that are part of the changeset.
 Note that these comments are added as a "single comment" to the pull request and aren't part of any review you may have in progress.

 Once the pull request has been approved and the code has been merged that's usually the end of life for any comments in that pull request.
 Although there is often useful information in those comments, that may have long-term value, they are rarely seen again.
 CodeStream gives those comments a second life by displaying them alongside the blocks of code that they refer to.